Check out Part 1 here.

 The Last Stand of Colonel Mustafa

 In the ways that matter, the Iron Sheik’s career ended in May 1987.
 A cop pulled him over in a routine traffic stop on the New Jersey Turnpike.
 In the passenger seat sat Sheik’s on-screen nemesis, Hacksaw Jim Duggan.
 The cop soon discovered that Duggan had marijuana on him and Iron Sheik had cocaine both in his man-purse and his body.
 McMahon, infuriated at the breach of kayfabe, tanked both of their careers as punishment.
+(Although Duggan drove, the Iron Sheik got the harsher punishment.
+Typical WWF racism.)
 He then implemented strict drug testing and heavy penalties for failing the tests.

 Their thread would peak in 1991 at SummerSlam, when this Ba’ath-salty cadre faced Hulk Hogan and the Ultimate Warrior.
 A glassy-eyed Colonel Mustafa goose-stepped to the ring behind Sergeant Slaughter, a defeated-looking General Adnan trailing.
 The audience’s half-hearted jeers turned to full-throated applause as a manic Ultimate Warrior sprinted to the stage.
 The music switched to Hulk Hogan’s corny “Real American” theme as Hogan swaggered to the ring like an invincible white savior.